roytang/blog/content/replies/2012/12/c7dnvgi/index.md

 - comicbooks
 ---

-I like how Havok was all "WTF Nate?!?"\n\nIs this out next week?
+I like how Havok was all "WTF Nate?!?"

+Is this out next week?